jiva-ai/mosaic/README.md

 > **📖 For detailed SSL setup information**, see [SECURITY.md](SECURITY.md).

+> **⚠️ Important Security Note**: If SSL certificate files are missing, invalid, or cannot be loaded, MOSAIC will **still create sockets and run**, but communication will be **unencrypted**.
+The system logs warnings when SSL validation fails, but it does not prevent the system from starting.
+Always verify that your SSL certificates are properly configured and accessible before deploying to production.
+See [SECURITY.md](SECURITY.md) for details on this behavior.

 **Download the certificate generation scripts:**

 You can find the certificate generation scripts in the [MOSAIC repository](https://github.com/jiva-ai/mosaic) under the `mosaic-security` directory, or download them directly: